MinaProtocol/mina/frontend/website/docs/getting-started.md

 - at least a 4-core processor
 - at least 8 GB of RAM

-GPU's aren't currently required, but may be required for node operators when the protoctol is upgraded.
+GPUs aren't currently required, but may be required for node operators when the protoctol is upgraded.

 **Network**: At least 1 Mbps connection